MonoidMusician/blog/sources/computering.md

 But making is repeatable is hard.
 Needlessly hard.
 “Oh, I just execute the same commands again.”
-It is rarely that simple …
+It is rarely that simple&nbsp;…

 If you want the `mount`{.bash} command to re-apply every time the system boots, you need to add it to `/etc/fstab`{.file}, which has different syntax!